mugilan-b/EMSimulator/README.md

 # EMSimulator
- Simulating Electrodynamics of point charges
+ Simulating and Visualizing the dynamic component of Electric field of an accelerating point charge

 You can configure: